Sharry13/Mentorness/README.md

 # Mentorness
-This repository consists of all my tasks performed at my internship journey with Mentorness
+This repository consists of all my tasks performed at my internship journey with Mentorness as a MACHINE LEARNING INTERN